austinhuang0131/austinhuang0131.github.io/index.md

 ---
 layout: default
+title: AustinHuang.me
 permalink: /
 ---

+So let's see what I'm up to.

 ## My coding projects
 * [DiscordTel](http://github.com/austinhuang0131/discordtel) is a Discord bot that simulates the process of phone dialing on Discord servers.
 It ~~has~~ had reached more than 2300 guilds, which was erased by Discord.
 Currently in the process of restructuring.
 Also, I earned $50 from it.